Ed Session Proposals

 - NACA is not responsible for any equipment the presenter chooses to bring in order to present or enhance the presentation.

-For 2025-26, there are now 3 different ways to present educational sessions at NACA Conferences:
+There are 2 different ways to present educational sessions:

 Note: Presenters must have at least one full registration and booth to attend a conference and present any educational sessions.